egmndrk/Text-To-SQL-LLM/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Google Gemini Pro and Gemini 1.5 Flash models for natural language processing
 - Gradio for the web interface
 - SQLite for database management

-## Support

-For support, please open an issue in the GitHub repository or contact [your-contact-information].